impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 ruby -e 'system("RBENV_VERSION=system ruby -e \"puts RUBY_VERSION\"")'
 ```

-Since we're running `rbenv exec`, we must be reaching [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L24), which calls `rbenv-version-name`.
-That file, in turn, [checks](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L6) whether `RBENV_VERSION` already exists, and if it doesn't, sets it according to the contents of the RBENV version file (either a `.rbenv-version` file or the global version file).
+Since we're running `rbenv exec`, we must be reaching [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L24){:target="_blank" rel="noopener"}, which calls `rbenv-version-name`.
+That file, in turn, [checks](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L6){:target="_blank" rel="noopener"} whether `RBENV_VERSION` already exists, and if it doesn't, sets it according to the contents of the RBENV version file (either a `.rbenv-version` file or the global version file).
 What's happening here when we call the above `system` command with two `ruby` commands, which isn't happening with the "one `perl` and one `ruby` command" version?

 I add some `echo` statements to that file, specifically here: